francoispluchino/FxpRequireAssetBundle/README.md

   - the assetic filters for all asset packages
   - the custom asset package
   - the rewrite output path of asset
+  - the common assets (assetic formulae dedicated to the require assets)

 Documentation
 -------------